 picture taken using iphone se picture taken using dslr

 Clearer and brighter pictures

 There is no doubt with using something that it is dedicated to taking pictures is much better than using a phone.
 This is because a smart phone which has multi uses compared to camera.
 It is definitely much clearer although it’s much more bulky and heavy (it weighs about 600grms) to carry around.
 However most of blogging picture taking just revolves me going to the garden and staying indoors.
 Above is a comparison of the two pictures.

 Nowadays, I use a combination of DSLR camera and my smartphone to take pictures.
 As I tend to forget to bring my DSLR camera when I am going out.
-Yes, life is hectic with a family to manage at the same time.
-I use the free app called Snapseed to enhance and brighten my photos further.
+Yes, life is hectic with a young family to manage at the same time.
+I use the free app called Snapseed (google) to enhance and brighten my photos further.
 Both from DSLR and smartphone pictures it works like magic.